-If you’re looking for inspiration for your promotional content, we have put together a list of 10 copywriting examples powerful enough to take you out of your writing slump.
+If you’re looking for inspiration for your promotional content, we have put together a list of 10 copywriting examples powerful enough to take you out of your content writing slump.

-Every example uses a highly effective formula designed to help you write faster, improve engagement and generate sales easier than ever before.
+Every example uses a highly effective formula designed to help you write content faster, improve engagement and generate sales easier than ever before.

 So, without further ado, let’s learn more about the art of copywriting and explore the most popular technique successful copywriters swear by.